ARMmbed/STMOD_CELLULAR/README.md

+# DEPRECATED

+This library will be deprecated because stmod cellular has been merged into mbed-os master branch, under mbed-os/components/cellular/COMPONENT_STMOD_CELLULAR.
+It will be released in mbed-os 15.4.

 # STMOD CELLULAR library

 This library allows enabling the cellular module that is connected to the STMOD+ connector of the board.